thai321/survival-ants/docs/README.md

 - P5 JS to help with drawing functionality and simulation.

 There are two main scripts involed in this project:
-- `app.js`: this script will handle the logic for  drawing and rendering the ants, food, and posion
+- `app.js`: this script will handle the logic for  drawing and rendering the particles, food, and posion
-- `particle.js`: this script is the house of physics logic and the behaviors of ants.
+- `particle.js`: this script will house the physics logic and the behaviors of particles.
-- `mouse.js`: this script is

 ## Implementation Timeline